There With Him Rode A Gentle Pardoner…

 Nor for itself hath any care,

-But for another gives its ease, And builds a heaven in hell’s despair."
+And builds a heaven in hell’s despair."

 So sung a little clod of clay,